 The Learning Continuum is provided by NWEA as part of their MAP Growth assessment system.

-- Makes it easier to use MAP scores to differentiate classroom instruction.
+- Makes it easier to use MAP Growth scores to differentiate classroom instruction.

-- Makes connections between specific skills and RIT scores to identify what students are ready to learn and to guide instructional planning.
+- Makes connections between specific skills and RIT scores to identify what students are ready to learn.

-- Is structured by goal areas (such as Literature for Reading and Geometry for Math) which are organized based on state or Common Core standards.
+- Structured by instructional areas (such as Literature for Reading and Geometry for Math) which are organized based on state or Common Core standards.

 Each column in the Learning Continuum includes the skills within a block of 10 RIT points.
 If a student has a RIT score of 205, then the skills within the 201-210 block are the skills that student is ready to work on in class right now.